Integrated Care Journal | Our Privacy and Cookie Statement

 Security of your Personal Information

-Dorson West secures your personal information from unauthorised access, use or disclosure.
-Dorson West secures the personally identifiable information you provide on computer servers in a controlled, secure environment, protected from unauthorised access, use or disclosure.
+Dorson Inform secures your personal information from unauthorised access, use or disclosure.
+Dorson Inform secures the personally identifiable information you provide on computer servers in a controlled, secure environment, protected from unauthorised access, use or disclosure.
 When personal information is transmitted to other websites, it is protected through the use of encryption.

 What are your rights